LivePersonInc/developer-center/pages/Documents/ConversationalAI/Tutorials&Guides/BotGroups&OtherTechniques/knowledge-bases.md

 	Click **Save** in the lower-right corner.

-7. Back in the **Getting Started KB** menu, confirm that the newly created article has been included in your list of articles.
+7. Back in the **Getting Started KB** page, confirm that the newly created article has been included in your list of articles.
 Note the **Inactive** designation, as all newly created articles will need to be enabled prior to being accessible.

     <img class="fancyimage" style="width:800px" src="img/ConvoBuilder/advtutorial/kb_article_inactive.png">

 	Click the article title, scroll down to the **Enable Article** setting, and turn it on.
 Click **Save**.

-    Our Knowledge Base has now been created and expanded upon.
+    The knowledge base has now been created and expanded upon.

     <img class="fancyimage" style="width:800px" src="img/ConvoBuilder/advtutorial/kb_article_list.png">

-    Navigating back to Conversation Builder, we will provide an integration to access and display this content.
+    Navigating back to Conversation Builder, next you will provide an integration to access and display this content.

 ### Step 9: Create the Knowledge Base integration in the Fallback Dialog